 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-When I look for an EDC (everyday carry) knife I consider price, materials, and features.
-The knives on this list come in a range of prices, but almost all of them have assisted openers, blades around three inches in length, and clips so they attach easily to my pocket.
+A few notes: the knives on this list come in a range of prices, but almost all of them have assisted openers, blades around three inches in length, and clips so they attach easily to a pocket.
 They’re also all folding knives.
-Fixed-blade knives certainly have a place in your cutting arsenal, but I have yet to find one that’s slim enough to carry every day.
+Fixed-blade knives certainly have a place in your cutting arsenal, but we’ve yet to find one that’s slim enough to carry every day.

-Things to Consider When Choosing a Pocket Knife
+Things to Consider When Choosing an EDC Pocket Knife

 Straight Edge Knives: Knives with straight edges are easy to sharpen and work for most uses.
 It’s the most popular blade type.
 A straight edge doesn’t saw, but it cuts or slices.

 Serrated Edge Knives: Serrated edges are like small saw blades and excel at, well, sawing.
 A serrated edge knife is a great choice if you regularly need to cut rope or small tree branches.
 The most annoying thing about serrated blades is sharpening, which can be time-consuming and difficult.

 Combo Edges Knives: As the name implies, this style includes both a plain and serrated edge.
 Most combo knives have a straight edge near the tip and a serrated edge near the handle.
 While many people like them, personally I find combo knives to be bad at slicing and bad at sawing.
 I would much prefer to have two separate knives.